 Green and Growing in Your Business

-At Mosaic, we aim to help you grow your business with simple, affordable financing options for solar energy and home improvement projects.
+At Mosaic, we aim to help you grow your business with simple, affordable financing options for solar energy and green home improvement projects.
 You can maximize your revenue when you help your clients maximize their buying power for energy-efficient home improvements.
-If you want to help your home improvement customers go green by helping them afford it, click here to learn more about how to become a mosaic contractor partner.

 * Home Improvement Loans through the Mosaic Platform are made by WebBank, Member FDIC, Equal Housing Lender.